shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 >
 >**Using all of the data available - how much data would have been required for each option on a monthly basis?**

----

-Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.
+**Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.**

 **General Rules:**
 1. Each customer receives 100 GB of cloud storage upon starting to use our services.
 This 100 GB remains with the customer permanently.